Sitecore-Hackathon/2018-Witty-Geeks/documentation/README.md

 -- Adding a quick notification on content authoring window to provide quick sneak peak at sticky notes added
     -- Still debating if it would be on page level or on content authoring level.
 [Sticky Note on SXA](https://doc.sitecore.net/sitecore_experience_accelerator/working_with_content/adding_and_changing_content/add_a_sticky_note "Sticky Note")

+How does the end user use the Module?

 ## Pre-requisites